-Rider Attire: Riders shall wear formal show attire for Jumping.
+Riders shall wear formal attire for showjumping

-Tack: Tack can include an ear bonnet and square show pad.
-Figure 8 nosebands and martingales (standing or running) are allowed.
+Tack can include ear bonnet and square show pad.
+Figure 8 nosebands and martingales are allowed.

 Class Rules

 - 1. Jumpers are scored and placed on a mathematical basis and penalty faults, which includes disobediences, falls and knock-downs. - 2.
 Horses and ponies will compete in the same class. - 3.
 Both a starting line at least 12 feet in front of the first obstacle and a finish line at least 24 feet beyond the last obstacle must be indicated by markers (at least 12 feet apart) at each end of the lines.
 Time shall be taken from the instant the horse's chest reaches the starting line until it reaches the finish line.
 Time shall be taken out while a knocked down jump is being replaced that is, from the moment the rider gets his mount in a position to retake the jump until the proper authority signals that the jump has been replaced.
 It shall be the rider's responsibility to be ready to continue the course when the signal is given.